joyalissa13/task-selector-tuwel/README.md

 ### getDateByTaskType (...)
 This function contains the logic for how the due date is calculated.
 It must be reviewed and updated annually.

+## Import
+Download the entire folder ‘Auswahl Denkweisen-parset-…’ as a ZIP file and then import it into TUWEL as a template.